-Degree-seeking students are required to take placement assessments in math, writing, and reading or be placed using a variety of other measures (see options listed below).
-The assessment scores and or placement will assist your Academic Advisor by providing a basis for your educational plan.
+Degree-seeking students are required to take placement assessments in math, writing, and reading or may be placed using a variety of other measures (see options listed below).
+The assessment scores and or placement will assist your Success Coach and Faculty Advisor by providing a basis for your educational plan.

-The placement assessment is a self-paced, computerized test designed to determine the student’s level of ability and is used to assist in course placement.
+The placement assessment is a self-paced, computerized test designed to determine your level of ability and is used to assist in course placement.
 It is not a pass/fail exam.
 Placement scores are valid for two years from the date the assessment was completed.
-Students that have taken the math, reading, or writing assessment at BMCC or another college more than two years ago and have not taken a math, reading, and/or writing course since that time, will be required to take the placement assessments in that subject area.
+If you have taken the math, reading, or writing assessment at BMCC or another college more than two years ago and have not taken a math, reading, and/or writing course since that time, you will be required to take the placement assessments in that subject area.

-Haven't take a placement assessment before?
+Haven't taken a placement assessment before?
 Use the FREE Accuplacer Web-Based Study App for prep and sample questions!!

 Other Placement Options: